Micro Machines: The toys

 When sold to Hasbro, the basic line was largely discontinued, and new packaging of the toys did not catch on.
 In 2006, the brand name was visible only in the detail panel of the Star Wars and Transformers Titanium series die-cast vehicles and figures.

 In popular culture

 Early Micro Machines television commercials were famous for featuring actor John Moschitta Jr., who was (at the time) listed in the Guinness Book of World Records as the world's fastest talker.
 As a result of his work in the commercials, Moschitta came to be known as the "Micro Machines man".

 Micro Machines were featured in the 1990 Christmas movie Home Alone, starring Macaulay Culkin.
 In the movie, Culkin's character sets dozens of Micro Machines at the bottom of a flight of stairs as a hazard for a pair of bungling burglars.
-This trap was also featured in the Sega Genesis game, though it's referred to generically as "Toys".
+This trap was also featured in the Sega Genesis game, though it is referred to generically as "Toys".